Sri Lanka arrests top policeman over alleged president assassination plot

 Silva’s lawyers were not immediately available for comment.

-Writing by Shihar Aneez; Editing by Alison Williams
+Reporting by Ranga Sirilal and Shihar Aneez; Writing by Shihar Aneez; Editing by Alison Williams and Tom Hogue